 Non-marketable money market promissory notes are not included in outstanding credit.

-A mechanism based on a decision of the European Parliament and of the Council for monitoring Community greenhouse gas emissions and for implementing the Kyoto Protocol, which obliges the Member States to contribute to the Community greenhouse gas inventory and to other climate policy, and to the monitoring and evaluation of detailed actions under it.Read the full definition of the concept
+A mechanism based on the decision of the European Parliament and of the Council for monitoring community greenhouse gas emissions and for implementing the Kyoto Protocol, which obliges the Member States to contribute the EU's common greenhouse gas inventory and other climate policy, and to monitoring and evaluating detailed measures under it.Read the full definition of the concept

 A monitoring sentence is a punishment of at most six months imposed in place of unconditional imprisonment.
 A monitoring sentence can be imposed if the offender cannot be sentenced to community service, no bar arises from the nature of previous offences and punishments and a monitoring sentence is deemed to be justified for the maintenance of promotion of the social adaptation of the offender.
 (Criminal Code, Chapter 6, Section 11a).
 Those sentenced to a monitoring sentence live at their home but they are monitored during the punishment with technical devices and in other ways.
 A monitoring sentence is converted back to unconditional imprisonment if the conditions of punishment are breached.Read the full definition of the concept